Teenagers who eat lots of bread these days are most likely to get acne than adults do.

 Observe and experiment with the judicious approach and commonsense, when it comes to treatment.
 It differs from person to person.

 Caution is better than inviting complications.
 Rememberer, you have to rebuild the skin broken by acne.
-Your selection of diet, the line of treatment, and above all, your patients are going to be tested.
+Your selection of diet, the line of treatment.

-Dairy Products And Acne, What You Should Know
+Acne: Bread, Dairy Products – What You Should Know

 Did you know that your diet could cause acne, or even worsen it?